 Seminar - 2 hours.
 Elective course for Environmental Law Certificate Program.
 Law 285 (Environmental Law) or Law 256 (Land Use Planning) recommended but not required.
 This seminar is devoted to in-depth coverage of two foundational principles of natural resources law: the public trust doctrine and private property rights protected under the "Takings Clause" of the U.S. and many state Constitutions with a particular focus on how those principles affect the allocation of water resources in California and the American West.
 The course will introduce students to the general principles underpinning both the public trust doctrine and the Takings Clause, before concentrating on their application to Western water law and policy.
 These related, seminar topics will include integrated study and analysis of legal, policy, scientific and governance issues affecting the natural resources in question.
 The class will be open to graduate students in ecology as well as law students.
 If suitable arrangements can be made, the class will include one or more field trips to bring students into direct contact with the resources being studied.
 Class limit: 15 law students.

 Discussion - 2 hours.
-This skills-based course teaches theoretical and empirical approaches to negotiation for the purposes of making deals and resolving legal disputes.
-Students participate in simulations to develop negotiating skills.
+This skills course teaches theoretical and empirical approaches to negotiation strategy for the purposes of making deals and resolving disputes.
+Students participate in simulations to hone their negotiation skills, and write analytical papers.
 Class limit: 24 students.

 Negotiations Board (1) Enrollment by instructor permission.
 Members of the King Hall Negotiations Board assist in the administration of the King Hall Negotiation Team by performing a variety of tasks under the supervision of the course instructor.
 Members receive one credit for each semester of service on the board, up to a maximum of two per academic year.
 Credit is awarded only after approval by the instructor.
 Grading is on a satisfactory/unsatisfactory basis.